swarnabha-dutta/delta-demo/README.md

 # delta-demo
-This is  a  dem for Git &amp;b GitHub class
+This is  a  demo for Git &amp;b GitHub class